Inclusion, Diversity, Equity, and Accessibility

-Devastated by the continual inequality, and systemic racism our brothers and sisters of color face each and every day, the Fulton Theatre calls for an overdue change by promoting the power of Community, Diversity, Equity, and Inclusion, because Black Lives Matter.
+Devastated by the continual inequality, and systemic racism our brothers and sisters of color face each and every day, the Fulton Theatre calls for an overdue change by promoting the power of Community, Inclusion, Diversity, Equity, and Accessibility, because Black Lives Matter.
 We have listened over the past weeks, and we know we can do better and hold ourselves accountable by examining how we can support the undoing of the oppression that has historically existed in the theatre industry.
 We, as artists, are agents of change.
 We acknowledge at times, we could have done better, and know we will fall short in the future, but we make a commitment to never waiver on this course of equity.

 The Fulton Theatre continues to be committed to being a change through the stories we tell on our stage by creating conversations in our community, promoting diversity through our staffing, programming and making a promise to amplify the voices of people of color in our community and beyond.

 - The Fulton is committed to diversifying our artists, staff, volunteers, board, and stakeholders, through deliberate dialog, community involvement, and listening

-- A formalized training of Diversity, Equity and Inclusion for all organization members from external experts
+- A formalized training of Inclusion, Diversity, Equity, and Accessibility for all organization members from external experts

 - Promote the creation of new works and encourage diverse stories